 powered up and in standby mode, then shuts off and shines red for every

 keyed RF signal.
-An SSB signal would show a more varied
+Also, variations in output signal power due to SWR will show a more varied

-fluctuation in the red signal.
-Once keying is stopped, the aqua
+fluctuation in the red LED luminance.
+Once keying is stopped, the

 light waits a little bit so that you have a more visual indication of

 your sending, then slowly re-lights.
 A nice N-type power

 connector is on the back, powered via a 6-amp laptop DC cord.

 BNC female RF connectors are on the sides.